 Yes.
 We administer the Essex County Council Nursery Grant scheme on your behalf and apply the large discount to your termly fees.
 All children between the ages of 3 and 5 benefit.

 Some companies provide their staff with Nursery Vouchers, which are a tax saving benefit for employees to use for nursery care.
 Although we cannot administer this scheme for you, we are registered with multiple schemes and apply these discounts to your termly fees.

 When should my child start reading?

-Children start reading as early as in Upper Kindergarten with our phonics and reading schemes.
+Children start preparing to read from Upper Kindergarten using both the Letters and Sounds and RWInc schemes.
 Please do not worry if your child is not at the same level as their friends as at this early age all children develop at very different rates.

-In Upper Kindergarten and Reception, children start to take home picture books to describe to their parents and make up their own stories.
+In Reception, children start to take home picture books to describe to their parents and make up their own stories.
 Once the children have learned their sounds and are confident at recognising them, reading books with words are sent home with word recognition sheets.

 Where do I go for help and information?

 Our staff will always be happy to discuss your child’s learning programme with you.
 Timetables and information letters are sent home regularly to keep you informed about the topics and your child’s work.
 Evidence is kept in each child’s personal portfolio and they also have books and folders that you will be able to look at regularly.

 Staff may also direct you to the Department for Education website for further information about Early Years education and how you can support this at home.